 - 5.10.
-In addition, there are other major changes on the horizon including: - Public spending cuts in October, the Chancellor set out savings of £81bn to be made from public spending over the next 5 years.
-Funding for local authorities is being reduced by 26% over the next two years and, while the West Kent councils have yet to set detailed budgets for 2011/12, they are already planning or have, in some cases, already implemented cost cutting measures.
-These include staffing reductions (particularly at managerial level), reducing discretionary funding and planning shared services across authorities (both subregionally and with other Kent authorities).
-The Homelessness Grant which supports local authorities in homelessness prevention, was however increased in 2011/12. - Changes to the homelessness duty the Government are planning to introduce legislation to enable local authorities to fully discharge their duty to secure accommodation by arranging an offer of suitable accommodation in the private rented sector, without requiring the applicant's agreement.
+In addition, there are other major changes on the horizon including: - Public spending cuts in October 2010, the Chancellor set out savings of £81bn to be made from public spending over the next 5 years.
+Funding for local authorities is being reduced by 26% over the next two years and the West Kent councils are already planning or in some cases, have already implemented, cost cutting measures in their detailed budgets for 2011/12.
+These include staffing reductions (particularly at managerial level), reducing discretionary funding and planning shared services across authorities (both sub-regionally and with other Kent authorities).
+The Homelessness Grant which supports local authorities in homelessness prevention, was however increased for 2011/12. - Changes to the homelessness duty the Government are planning to introduce legislation to enable local authorities to fully discharge their duty to secure accommodation by arranging an offer of suitable accommodation in the private rented sector, without requiring the applicant's agreement.
 Where applicants become homeless again within two years, the duty will be retained by the original authority. - Changes to housing allocations changes are planned that will give local authorities flexibility in managing their waiting list.
 Sevenoaks DC have preempted this move, carrying out a review of their Housing Waiting List in 2008 which reduced the list significantly.
 Tonbridge & Malling BC also reviewed their waiting list in 2008 and continue to do so on an on-going basis - Reducing capital funding for new affordable housing capital funding for new affordable housing is to be replaced by a new, yet-to-be developed model of below-market rents supported by revenue subsidy.
 The impact of this change depends largely on whether housing associations are able to build significant numbers of new homes under this new financial regime but, in the medium term, it is predicted that the supply of new affordable homes will fall. - Changes to planning with the abolition of centrally-determined targets for new homes (both private and affordable), the existing Regional Spatial Strategies no longer apply (although this is, at the time of writing, subject to legal challenge), replaced by locally-determined plans.
-This is likely to lead to some uncertainty in the market and a possible hiatus in new house building in the short to medium term. - New forms of tenure 'tenancies for life' for new social housing tenants will be replaced by fixed term (2, 5 or 10 year) 'flexible tenancies', renewable depending on household circumstances.
+This is likely to lead to some uncertainty in the market and a possible hiatus in new house building in the short to medium term. - New forms of tenure 'tenancies for life' for new social housing tenants may be replaced by fixed term (2, 5 or 10 year) 'flexible tenancies', renewable depending on household circumstances.
 Details are yet to be finalised but impacts may include reduced turnover in social housing, reduced demand for new social housing tenancies (not least because rents on new build and possibly relets will increase to 80% of market rents) and challenges to community sustainment.
-On the other hand, the narrower gap between social and market rents may, as the Government hopes, start to change perceptions about the acceptability of the private sector as a long term housing solution. - Supporting People funding the Kent Supporting People Programme delivers housing-related support to vulnerable people (including homeless people) across the county and thus plays an important role in tackling homelessness.
-It will be required to make savings of £7 million by 2012/13 though will adopt a strategic approach to reducing expenditure, which balances the priorities identified within the current five year strategy, particularly in relation to young people at risk.
-The district and borough based floating support contracts will not be renewed or extended, as the Programme has been using reserves to expand floating support provision in previous years.
-However, the authorities believe that they will still be able to deliver housing-related support services to vulnerable people via floating support, sheltered housing, home improvement agencies, handy person services, alarms and supported housing.
+On the other hand, the narrower gap between social and market rents may, as the Government hopes, start to change perceptions about the acceptability of the private sector as a long term housing solution. - Supporting People funding the Programme is required to make savings of £7 million by 2012/13.
+It will adopt a strategic approach to reducing expenditure, which balances the priorities identified within the current five year strategy, particularly in relation to young people at risk.
+Whilst contracts for district/borough based floating support services have not been renewed, such support will still be available on a west Kent and countywide basis and other existing housing related support services will have their contracts extended to the end of 2011/12.